cksystemsgroup/unicorn/README.md

 ```
 ./target/debug/unicorn beator hello.m --unroll 100 --solver boolector --out hello.btor2
 ```
-The above command generate a BTOR2 file (i.e hello.btor2), while the unroll option especifies how many machine instruction (state transitions) Unicorn should represent in the btor2 file.
+The above command generate a BTOR2 file (i.e hello.btor2), while the unroll option especifies how many machine instruction (state transitions) Unicorn should represent in the BTOR2 file.
 In this example, Unicorn uses boolector to optimize at word level the number of variables the models needs.

 There are more options.
-For example, you can pass the option `--bitblast` and instead the btor2 file will represent a logic (combinatorial) circuit.
+For example, you can pass the option `--bitblast`, and instead the BTOR2 file will represent a logic (combinatorial) circuit.

 ### 2. Generate and/or test a QUBO of the binary